odysseyalive/jstack/docs/guides/site-templates.md

 ---

-## Integration with JarvisJR
+## Integration with JStack

 ### NGINX Reverse Proxy

-All templates automatically integrate with JarvisJR's NGINX setup:
+All templates automatically integrate with jstack's NGINX setup:
 - SSL termination and certificate management
 - Security headers and rate limiting
 - Compression and caching